be42day/research-agent/DESIGN.md

 At production scale, I would add persistent conversation storage so context can survive application restarts and multiple sessions.
 A database-backed checkpointer would replace the current in-memory application state.

 I would also improve the download pipeline with retries, stronger URL validation, file-size limits, safe file naming, and asynchronous/background downloads.
 Large downloads should not block the agent request.

-Finally, I would introduce stronger evaluation and observability by collecting metrics for tool-selection accuracy, tool failures, latency, and end-to-end task success, together with a representative evaluation dataset for regression testing.